-Be sure to watch the video to see exactly how we got on hiking this Doolin Cliff Walk ourselves – try not to laugh to hard!
+We completed this Doolin cliff walk ourselves in February 2025, just before the final closures came into effect.
+Be sure to watch the video to see exactly how we got on – try not to laugh too hard!

 | Trail Section | Current Status |